New students

 Your dyslexia/SpLD assessment

-If you have dyslexia or a specific learning difficulty and do not have any documents detailing your specific leaning difficulty and guidance on what to put in place (for example extra time in exams), we strongly suggest you have an assessment before you begin university.
+If you have dyslexia or a specific learning difficulty and do not have any documents detailing your specific leaning difficulty and guidance on what to put in place (for example extra time in exams), please contact us to discuss a suitable alternative to put adjustments in place.

 Assessment criteria